Last month I went on the first trip together with my girlfriend.

 A few kilometers further down south is Ao Wai, which looks almost identical to Ao Wong Duean, but with less people and less boats.
 Nice beach.

 Ao Phrao is my favorite beach on Koh Samet.
 It’s located on the west coast and has only one resort behind it, thus relatively few people on the beach and it’s a lot of fun to play in the water with the highest and strongest waves I’ve seen on the entire island.

 Koh Samet End View Point

-If you decide to rent a motorcycle and explore the island, make sure you don’t miss the southern end view points.
-I’m using the plural because there are two of them: (South) East View Point and (South) West View Point and they are located just 100m from eachother.
+If you decide to rent a motorbike and explore the island, make sure you don’t miss the southern end view points.
+I’m using the plural because there are two of them: (South) East View Point and (South) West View Point and they are located just 100m from each other.

 Koh Samet National Park Fee